WSO2Con2025 Logo

 • Individual development machines, though please note that issues arising on such systems qualify for query support rather than incident support SLAs

-• An outgoing message when an asynchronous message exchange pattern is employed, and where outgoing messages not acting as a response in a request-response message exchange pattern, and which can be a data frame when data is streamed or an event initiated by the API gateway or EI instance
+• Monthly transactions (TX): Within a Subscription month, the total number of 1) incoming request-response message pair processed by an API gateway, or WSO2 Integrator instance; plus 2) messages received via an open WebSocket; plus 3) an outgoing message when an asynchronous message exchange pattern is employed, and where outgoing messages not acting as a response in a request-response message exchange pattern, and which can be a data frame when data is streamed or an event initiated by the API gateway or WSO2 Integrator instance.

 Renewals